afunyun/bird-hook/README.md

 ## To get this working you will need:

-powershell
+- powershell
-an ebird api key
+- an ebird api key
-county code (see below)
+- county code (see below)
-BurntToast (notifications)
+- BurntToast (notifications)
-a discord server with a configured webhook available the ability to set a task scheduler task
+- a discord server with a configured webhook available
+- the ability to set a task scheduler task

+## SETUP

+Clone repo to a directory then complete below:

 ## if you want desktop notifications: